 There are many different opportunities available in the alpaca industry.
 You can have them as pets or raise them for breeding and their fleece.
 You can open your own store front, retail shop and / or spinning guild to diversify your alpaca options.
 An owner who likes the return an alpaca investment offers, or the lifestyle they provide, can choose any level of ownership.

-Many alpaca owners who have been involved in the alpaca lifestyle have found it both personally and financially rewarding.
+Many alpaca owners who have been involved in alpaca farming have found it both personally and financially rewarding.
 Please recognize, however, that owning alpacas involves significant financial risks, as does any business.

 Your ultimate success will be determined by your own ability to market your animals; your fiber and finished goods; your employment of available resources within the alpacas industry; your communication skills; and your ability and willingness to provide top-notch customer service that results in a good reputation.